WebReflection/Database/README.md

   * simplified **INSERT** operations, accepting one or more arrays or objects automatically
   * simplified **TRUNCATE TABLE** operation, by default not possible in SQLite
   * **unified callback** behavior via custom **Event object** so that one callback could be potentially used with every operation
+  * **NEW** db.js interface and Web SQL Database in Firefox via dedicated, non obtrusive, and safe Add-on

 Update
 ------